sqlitecloud/docs/src/pages/docs/commands/get-leader.md

 ## Description

-In a cluster the GET LEADER command returns the IP address and port of the Raft leader node.
-If the ID parameter is specified then the nodeID of the leader node is returned.
+In a cluster environment, the GET LEADER command returns the IP address and port of the Raft leader node.
+If the ID parameter is specified, then the nodeID of the leader node is returned.

 ## Return